algosec/Atlantis/docs/dev-deploy.md

 SSO login will be initiated using the sso credentials and details you give to entity with key = "sso", in ./resources/initializeSettingsDBEntetis.json
 ```

-## You're all set! next step is to import some data and get the flow going
+## You're all set!
+The next step is to import some data and get the flow going